Mickey's Christmas Carol: Releases

 The aforementioned broadcasts in the 1980s and early 1990s spanned a full hour, with the first half consisting of the following older cartoon shorts: Donald's Snow Fight, Pluto's Christmas Tree, and The Art of Skiing.
-Each of the four items in the program was preceded by a narrative wraparound segment in which one of the Disney cartoon characters (Donald, Pluto (with Mickey translating), Goofy, and Mickey, respectively) would talk about his favorite Christmas, thus leading into the cartoon in question.
+Each of the four items in the program was preceded by a narrative wraparound segment in which one of the Disney cartoon characters (Donald, Pluto (with Mickey translating), Goofy, and Mickey, respectively, all voiced by their original actors from the short) would talk about his favorite Christmas, thus leading into the cartoon in question.
 From 1988 onwards, The Art of Skiing was excluded from the annual broadcast, replaced at the end of the hour by one segment or another.
 The 1993 telecast, for example, featured a behind-the-scenes featurette on The Nightmare Before Christmas.
 Later broadcasts simply reduced the timeslot to half an hour, showing Mickey's Christmas Carol by itself.

 A clip of this film in Swedish was shown on Donald Duck's 50th Birthday to illustrate Donald's international appeal.

 This short film was featured in Disney's Magical Mirror Starring Mickey Mouse.
 The shot of Mickey holding Tiny Tim's crutch is also seen in the opening of Epic Mickey.

 Home media

 The short was released several times on VHS and LaserDisc throughout the 1980s and 1990s.
-It was released in the Mini-Classics line on September 28, 1989, September 25, 1990 and October 1, 1993.
+It was released in the Mini-Classics line on September 28, 1989, September 25, 1990 and October 7, 1994.
 It was re-issued in the Favorite Stories line on October 2, 1996.
 Some releases featured The Making of "Mickey's Christmas Carol" as a bonus.

 The short is also featured, without its opening credits, in the direct-to-home release, Mickey's Magical Christmas: Snowed in at the House of Mouse.
-It is also available on the ninth volume of the Walt Disney Classic Cartoon Favorites DVD collection, as well as in the Walt Disney Treasures set Mickey Mouse in Living Color – Volume 2; the latter is the only DVD to be released in its theatrical 1.66:1 widescreen aspect ratio, however, it is simply cropping the 1.33:1 version.
+It is also available on the ninth volume of the Walt Disney Classic Cartoon Favorites DVD collection, as well as in the Walt Disney Treasures set Mickey Mouse in Living Color – Volume 2; the latter is the only DVD to be released in its theatrical 1.66:1 widescreen aspect ratio, but it is simply cropping the 1.33:1 version.
 The short is also on the Disney Animation Collection Volume 7 DVD (1.33:1).
-On November 5, 2013, the 30th Anniversary Edition of this short was released on DVD and for the first time on Blu-ray; however, it was further cropped to 1.78:1 widescreen and featured a heavy use of noise reduction.
+On November 5, 2013, the 30th Anniversary Edition of this short was released on DVD and for the first time on Blu-ray, but it was further cropped to 1.78:1 widescreen and featured a heavy use of noise reduction.
 Various other shorts were included in the DVD.